redgeneLauren/HTMLcourse-sample/Content/Working with Text/WorkingWithText.facts.md

 Output:
 <p>This paragraph will <del>delete</del> a part of its text.</p>

  9. `Insert` - The `<ins>` tag defines the inserted text or added text.
-Anything written inside the element `<ins></ins>` make characters appear to have an inserted text which is a thin horizontal below the text.
+Anything written inside the element `<ins></ins>` make characters appear to be an inserted text which has a thin horizontal line below the text.

  ```html
  <p>This paragraph will insert the text <ins>hey</ins> after the word text.</p>